learning-zone/angular-basics/notes/angular.md

   changeDetection: ChangeDetectionStrategy.OnPush
 })
 ```
-11. **Using TrackBy**: If we provide a trackBy function, Angular can track which items have been added or removed according to the unique identifier and only create or destroy the things that have changed.
+11. **TrackBy**: If we provide a trackBy function, Angular can track which items have been added or removed according to the unique identifier and only create or destroy the things that have changed.

 Example:
 ```typescript